krmbzds/turkish_id/README.md

 identity_number.registered?("Ahmet", "Yılmaz", 1987)  #=> false
 ```

+There is also a convenience method called `not_in_registry?` which is the logical equivalent of `!registered?`.

 ### Generating Relatives

 You can generate ID numbers for your younger or elder relatives.